-When I started in the public service, I had been given a piece of advice which I thought and still think - is sound.
+When I started in the public service, I had been given a piece of advice which I thought, and still think, is sound.
 I was advised to spend about 2 to 2.5 years in three different agencies, and then decide whether I wanted to remain in the public service or move on.
-The two-year period was considered the optimal time for me to give what I could give and to learn what I needed to learn.
+This 2 to 2.5 year period was considered the optimal time for me to give what I could give and to learn what I needed to learn.

-But good advice or not, I really did not want to leave the EWS, so when the two year mark arrived I compromised and applied for a one year secondment to the Public Accounts Committee.
-However when the interview was due - and I had deferred it for as long as possible - I wanted to change my mind.
+But good advice or not, I was really enjoying my work with the EWS and did not want to leave, so when the two year mark arrived I compromised and applied for a one year secondment to the Public Accounts Committee.
+When the interview was due, however, and after I had deferred it for as long as possible, I wanted to change my mind.

-Now this may sound sexist, and it is, but at that time - and maybe still today - if you were male you could simply say you had changed your mind and it would be accepted, but if you were female, the more likely response would be 'She simply doesn't know her mind' and it would have been a mark against me.
+Now this may sound sexist, and it is, but at that time, and maybe still today, if you were male you could simply say you had changed your mind and it would be accepted, but if you were female, the more likely response would be 'She simply doesn't know her mind' and it would have been a mark against me.
 Still, I reasoned, how hard can it be to simply fail an interview, and that's what I decided to do.
 On the day of the interview I dressed down.
 Flat shoes.
 No makeup.